 The Board of Nature Group is led by Berend van Straten as Chairman and non-executive director.
-Currently, Board membership is represented by one further non-executive director Andreas Drenthen.
-The executive directors are Jan Vesseur as Chief Executive Officer and Maarten Smits as Chief Financial Officer.
+Currently, Board membership is represented by one further non-executive director René Verbruggen.
+The executive director is Andreas Drenthen as Chief Executive Officer.
 The Board is committed to meeting at least six times per annum in addition to the Annual General Meeting and for other specific events.
 Recognising the international influence on Nature Group’s activities, the Board endeavours to ensure that Board Meetings are rotated across its operations in addition to meeting in Jersey, where Nature Group is registered and domiciled.

 The need to keep shareholders informed, to articulate the business strategy and measure the performance of the Executive Directors, supported by the Chairman, is achieved by meeting Nature Group’s major shareholders at least twice a year and at other times if requested.
 Smaller shareholders are encouraged to attend the AGM, supported by ‘open door’ access when time allows.

 To monitor Nature Group’s compliance, three committee formats have been established: the Audit and Risk Committee, the Remuneration Committee, and the Nominations Committee, with all two having non-executive director appointees.